-The proposed method is based on the observation on how the reduction is performed currently, and how can it be tailored to solve the problem.
+Our proposed method is based on the observation of how the reduction is performed currently and how it can be tailored to solve the problem.
 In effect, SpMM + degree-norm is treated as a custom SpMM kernel with `mean' as a reduction operation, thus solving the problem for both GCN and GIN models.

-We term the currently used reduction approaches as \textit{post-reduction} scaling (degree-norm scaling applied once at the end of the reduction of the full neighborhood of vertices), performing exactly one division per vertex at the end of reduction.
-The other end of the spectrum would be to perform degree norm scaling before reduction, i.e., divide each dot product by degree and then perform reduction, \textit{pre-reduction} scaling.
-This would perform exactly $|N(v)|$ count of division for each vertex, would avoid INF generation, but would introduce more arithmetic operations.
+We term the currently used reduction approaches as \textit{post-reduction} scaling (degree-norm scaling applied once at the end of the reduction of the full neighborhood of vertices), performing exactly one division per vertex at the end of the reduction.
+The other end of the spectrum would be to perform degree norm scaling before reduction, i.e., divide each dot product by degree and then perform reduction, called \textit{pre-reduction} scaling.
+This would perform exactly $|N(v)|$ count of division for each vertex, avoiding INF generation, but introducing more arithmetic operations.
 While a few values might vanish (underflow) due to division at each dot product.

-The proposed \textit{discretized reduction} scaling shares the pros of both and the cons of none, as degree-norm scaling applies after reduction on a batch of neighbors for each vertex (rule 2).
+The proposed \textit{discretized reduction} scaling shares the pros of both and the cons of none.
+This applies degree-norm scaling after reduction on a batch of neighbors for each vertex (observation rule 2).
 To illustrate, we perform the degree-norm scaling at the end of the reduction for each batch.
-Thus discretizing the reduction never risks getting INF as long as the the maximum number of neighbors in the batch is small.
-As one iteration of computation for a row handles a handful of neighbors, each iteration does produce a partially reduced value that never overflows on which the degree-norm scaling is performed.
+Thus, discretizing the reduction never risks getting INF as long as the maximum number of neighbors in the batch is small, which is the case as discussed in the observation.
 Thus, the proposed design changes are minimal and effective.

 \textbf{Additional Overflow in GIN.} \emph{Discretized Scaled SpMM} completely removes accuracy issues for GCN, but it is still not enough for GIN.
 In GIN aggregation, we observe 2 parts, one is the right representing unweighted \emph{SpMM} being added to scaled source node features as shown in Eq.~\ref{eq-gin}.
-The overflow issue does occur when adding self features for sources to SpMM output.
+The overflow issue does occur when adding self-features for sources to the SpMM output.
 We introduce a non-learnable parameter $\lambda$, to scale the aggregation down.
 Ideally, $\lambda = 0.1$ worked fine for all our robust testing.
 So, we propose the following kind of aggregation for GIN in \emph{half-precision}:

-\subsubsection{Non-Atomic Writes}
+\subsubsection{\textbf{Non-Atomic Writes}}